Stochastic Greedy Algorithms For Multiple Measurement Vectors: Numerical Experiments

 \subsection{Joint Sparse Matrix Recovery}

 In the first set of experiments, we compare the proposed algorithms and their concatenated SMV counterparts in terms of reconstruction error and running time.
-In particular, we investigate the impact of the sparsity level $k$, and the number of underlying signals $L$ to be reconstructed on the performance of the BStoIHT and BStoGradMP in both concatenated SMV and MMV versions, in terms of relative error and the running time.
+In particular, we investigate the impact of the sparsity level $k$, and the number of underlying signals $L$ to be reconstructed on the performance of BCStoIHT, BMStoIHT, BCStoGradMP and BMStoGradMP, in terms of relative error and the running time.
 To reduce randomness in the results, we run 50 trials for each test with fixed parameters and then take the average over the number of trials.
+Note that since different trials may take different number of iterations to reach the desired accuracy, we only count the common iterations when comparing the reconstruction error and the runtime.